Bodera/quickCourse_Agile/aula-11.md

 ![Rainbow](https://media2.giphy.com/media/3o7btMotAhVnUOz2Mg/giphy.gif)

-Then, out of nowhere, __BAM!__.
+Then, out of nowhere, __BAM__!
 Your team changes, your lead developers gets pushed to another project of greater strategic importance.
 So you wonder "Ok, we still got time, we can handle this".

-Then, all of a sudden, __KAPOW!__.
+Then, all of a sudden, __KAPOW__!
 You realize you aren't going as fast as you'd thought.
 What you thought your team can do and what they can actually do are two completely different things.

 ![Kapow](https://media2.giphy.com/media/OQoi8DNBapNCg/source.gif)

-Then, just about halfway through the project, __TILT!__.
+Then, just about halfway through the project, __TILT__!
 You realize your customer actually only now has discovered what they really want.

 ![Tilt](https://media0.giphy.com/media/S8VzNsb9JGdb2/source.gif)